-Today in science: Galileo’s birthday | EarthSky.org
+EarthSky | Happy birthday, Galileo!
+Born February 15, 1564

 Read here about the King’s crown and Archimedes’ other discoveries.

-In 1609, he heard word that in the Netherlands, an instrument had been invented that showed distant objects as if they were close by.
+In 1609, he heard that in the Netherlands, there was a new instrument that showed distant objects as if they were close by.
 Like many others, Galileo quickly figured out the mechanics of the spyglass, but later on he greatly improved the original design.
-He presented the Venetian State with an eight-powered telescope – a telescope that magnifies normal vision by eight times.
+He presented the Venetian State with an eight-powered telescope, a telescope that magnifies normal vision by eight times.
 His telescope earned him a doubling of his salary and a life tenure at Padua University.

 Over the years, Galileo improved his telescope to magnify up to 20 times.